Klaent/sector/brief_explanation.md

 With the Federation's leading research department seceding, the Federation had to make due with the ships they currently had and created four main divisions: The **Administration**, **Engineering**, **Research** and **Defense** divisions.

-In 2425, the [**Alien Expansion**](events/alien_expansion) occurred and humans were not sure what to do with said alien species.
+In 2425, the [**Genetic Expansion**](events/genetic_expansion) occurred when a [genetic modification experiment](technology/genetic_modification), people were not sure what to do with said alien species.
 Some people suggested capturing them for research, others suggested incorporating them under the [Federation](factions/federation).

 It took around 4 years for the [Federation](factions/federation) to come to a consensus, and within those 4 years; rumors of a major civil war occuring were widespread as a certain [Human Union](faction/human_union) were planning to secede.
 The [Federation](factions/federation) decided to embrace their alien brothers & sisters (and all other wacky genders they have) and welcome them all a seat on the [Federation](factions/federation) council.